TommyLuk0814/COMP3334_GroupProject/README.md

     - `py client/main.py --profile user1`
     - `py client/main.py --profile user2`

+## Changelog

+### Improvements

+- **Improved message delivery logic** – Messages are now delivered to the recipient's current active device, reducing the risk of being sent to an outdated device.

+- **Default TTL set to 0** – Users going offline and coming back online can still receive messages as expected.

+- **Better handling of decryption failures** – Clearer error prompts and automatic session re-establishment attempts.

+- **Key changed scenario** – Added clear guidance for users when a key change is detected.

+- **Enhanced error messaging for registration and network issues** – More actionable error prompts.

+- **Local loopback now bypasses system proxy by default** – Improves reliability for local communication.

+### Technical Notes

+- No protocol or database schema changes.
+- A restart of both backend and client is required for the changes to take effect.

 ## Implementation Status Checklist
 - [x] R1 Registration
 - [x] R2 Login with Password + OTP